 Cost-of-Living Adjustment (COLA) in Retirement (Continued) Cost-of-Living Adjustment (COLA) in Retirement (Continued) Cost-of-Living Adjustment (COLA) in Retirement (Continued) Eligibility: (Continued) For members who retire with a reduced benefit and who have less than 20 years of creditable service, the COLA will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.
 Exceptions to COLA Effective Dates: Exceptions to COLA Effective Dates: Exceptions to COLA Effective Dates: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances: Same as Plan 1.
-Same as Plan 1 and Plan 2. • The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013. • The member retires on disability. • The member retires directly from short-term or long-term disability under the Virginia Sickness and Disability Program (VSDP). • The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program.
+Same as Plan 1 and Plan 2.
+The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013.
+The member retires on disability. • The member retires directly from short-term or long-term disability under the Virginia Sickness and Disability Program (VSDP). • The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program.

-Cost-of-Living Adjustment (COLA) in Retirement (Continued) Exceptions to COLA Effective Dates: (Continued) • The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service benefit.
+Cost-of-Living Adjustment (COLA) in Retirement (Continued) Exceptions to COLA Effective Dates: (Continued) The member dies in service and the member's survivor or the first state of the survivor or the first state of the survivor. beneficiary is eligible for a monthly death-in-service benefit.
 The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.
-Disability Coverage Disability Coverage Disability Cayanaga
+Disability Cavarage Disability Coverage Disability Coverage